matiasmm/SpecialComments/README.md

     <!---themes: winter /--->
     <!---themes: winter, summer, spring, fall /--->

-Put this at the begining of a template file to indicate, the generated output belongs to a theme.
+Put this at the beginning of a template file to indicate, the generated output belongs to a theme.
 It's going to create a different file for each theme.

 Node :: php